sagidM/Algorithms/README.md

 # Algorithms
-## Here are algorithms in different languages
+## Here are just algorithms implemented by me
+### In case you observe any bug, don't push! just text me please